-A professional athlete and combatant in ancient Rome.
+A gladiator was a professional athlete and combatant in ancient Rome.
 Gladiators contested with each other or with wild animals.
 At first they were drawn from the slave and prisoner classes exclusively; however, successful gladiators came to be held in such high esteem (rather like today's sorting superstars) that men started to make a profession of athletics and gladiatorial training schools were established.